Financial Aid & Scholarships

-Whether you are a full-time or part-time student, you may qualify for financial aid to bring down you college costs or cover them entirely.
+Whether you are a full-time or part-time student, you may qualify for financial aid to help bring down your college costs or cover them entirely.
 Financial aid can come from a variety of sources.
 You may qualify for one or more federal, state, institutional, or private programs.
 In addition, financial aid comes in different forms such as grants, work-study, loans, and scholarships.

 An FSA ID is a username and password that you must create to complete a Free Application for Federal Student Aid (fafsa.ed.gov).
 You will also use your FSA ID to log in U.S. Department of Education websites, StudentLoans.gov, and the National Student Loan Data System (nslds.ed.gov).

 FAFSA is the Free Application for Federal Student Aid.
 Completing it is key toward getting federal aid for college.
 It provides U.S. students with more than $150 billion in grants, work-study funds, and loans each year.
 But, to find out if you are eligible to receive any of this money, you must complete the FAFSA.

 When you are ready to get started, visit the FAFSA website and complete the application using our Federal School Code 009765.
 We recommend you complete your FAFSA between November 1 and May 1.
 You may also find our FAFSA tutorial videos helpful.
 However, if you would like us to assist you in completing your application, we offer Financial Aid Workshops.
 Prior to attending, please follow these very important instructions, and then register for a Financial Aid Workshop.

 Your FAFSA is sent electronically to us.
 Our Financial Aid Office will then review it and determine your eligibility for potential sources of funding.
 (See below for various types of funding.)

 Depending on your financial status and other eligibility factors, you may qualify for additional sources of aid.
 The Department of Education’s Federal Student Aid website has lots of detailed information.